YEAR A: EASTER 7

 The image is essentially military as the language of victory over enemies suggests.
 It may be a challenge to the preacher to address the use of such language in Scripture.
 However, at least in this instance we should note that the enemies described in this psalm are not only political and military ones (v.
 12a) but cosmic forces (v.
 22) and even death itself (v.
 20).
 They include all that threatens life in the wild, and those who seek military conquest and war (v.
 30).
 Moreover those he comes to deliver include widows, orphans, the desolate, and prisoners (v.
 6).
 The language of enmity is used in its widest possible sense and does not arise simply from the realm of earthly power and the hubris of military might.
 If anything it comes from the world of myth and the struggle between God and what oppresses and opposes life in every quarter.
 That is another reason why the psalm is an appropriate one for the Easter season when we celebrate victory over Death in the resurrection of Jesus.

 A final way in which the Psalm is appropriate for the end of the Easter season is that v.
 18 has been understood by the writer of Ephesians to apply to Christ.
 The reference to God ascending the high mount and leading captives (Ps 68:18) is understood as a reference to Christ ascending to heaven leading ‘captivity itself a captive’ (Eph 4:8), a reference to Christ’s victory over death and all that binds and seeks to overcome life.
-The feast of the Ascension was celebrated just three days ago (June 2) and this coming week we prepare for Pentecost.
+The feast of the Ascension was celebrated a few days ago and this coming week we prepare for Pentecost.
 The latter notes the gift of the Spirit to all.
 The writer of Eph 4:8 has misunderstood or construed differently the central part of v.
 18 of the psalm which says that as God ascended the high mountain he received gifts from the people.
 Eph 4:8 says that the ascending Christ ‘gave gifts to his people’.
 But both are important: the gifts of God to his people, and their gift of praise to God which the psalm encourages.

 Suggestions for the use of the psalm in worship